jetbundle/jetbundle.github.io/_diffequations/chapter-01/01-4-linear-pde.md

 > The discriminant $\Delta=4^{2}-3\cdot 5=1>0$, so the PDE is hyperbolic.
 Characteristics solve $3(dy)^{2}-4 dx\,dy+5(dx)^{2}=0$, yielding complex slopes $(2\pm i\sqrt{11})/3$.
 Real canonical coordinates $\xi=x$, $\eta=y-\tfrac{2}{3}x$ reduce the equation to $u_{\xi\xi}-u_{\eta\eta}=0$, revealing wave-like behavior.

-This classification is fundamental: it determines the nature of the initial-value problem, the domain of dependence, and the appropriate solution methods.
-Hyperbolic equations propagate information along characteristics, while elliptic equations spread information instantaneously.

 > **Variable-Coefficient Classification**

 > Determine the type of $x u_{xx}+2u_{xy}+y u_{yy}=0$.

 > Here $\Delta(x,y)=4-xy$.
 The equation is elliptic where $xy<4$, parabolic on $xy=4$, and hyperbolic when $xy>4$.
 The curve $xy=4$ resembles the Tricomi equation, modeling mixed-type phenomena such as transonic flow.

-When coefficients are not constant, the equation type can vary across the domain.
-This mixed-type behavior appears in applications like transonic flow, where the equation changes from elliptic to hyperbolic depending on the Mach number.
+Classification determines the fundamental character of the PDE: elliptic equations smooth data instantaneously, parabolic equations diffuse over time, and hyperbolic equations propagate along characteristics.
+However, variable coefficients can create mixed-type regions, revealing the limitations of this classification.

 > **Canonical Hyperbolic Reduction**